ruth5/inventory-tracking-app/README.md

     * `source env/bin/activate`
 - Install all dependencies:
     * `pip3 install -r requirements.txt`
-- Set up and seed the database (NOTE: this will drop the database and create a new one.
+- Set up and seed the database (NOTE: this will drop the `inventory_track_app` PostgreSQL database and create a new one.
 Do not run this script if you do not want to drop the database)
     * run `python3 recreate_and_seed_db.py`
 - Start up the server and run the app!
     * run `python3 server.py`
-    * Navigate `localhost:5001` to see the app in your browser
+    * Navigate to `localhost:5001` to see the app in your browser

 # Running tests